-Depression is NOT Choice:
+It is NOT a Choice:

-Depression is NOT sadness:
+MDD is NOT just sadness:

-Depression is a constellation of symptoms.
+MDD is a constellation of symptoms.

 “Depression is such a cruel punishment.
 There are no fevers, no rashes, no blood tests to send people scurrying in concern, just the slow erosion of the self, as insidious as cancer.
 And like cancer, it is essentially a solitary experience: a room in hell with only your name on the door.”

-Depression is NOT just to appear depressed.
+MDD is NOT just to appear depressed.

-Many people are very good at putting on a positive face in the morning and getting through their day, only to collapse into their depression in the evening when they are home,” she said.
+Many people are very good at putting on a positive face in the morning and getting through their day, only to collapse into their MDD in the evening when they are home,” she said.
 People hold down jobs while struggling with suicidal thoughts, she said.
 We don’t know what resides behind someone’s exterior, no matter how put together it might be.
 We can’t read minds or see into hearts.